-If Mr C has paid any fees or charges from funds outside of his pension arrangements, Options should also refund these to Mr C. Interest at a rate of 8% simple per year from date of payment to date of refund should be added to this.
+If Mr L has paid any fees or charges from funds outside of his pension arrangements, Options should also refund these to Mr L. Interest at a rate of 8% simple per year from date of payment to date of refund should be added to this.

 Income tax may be payable on any interest paid.
-If Options deducts income tax from the interest, it should tell Mr C how much has been taken off.
-Options should give Mr C a tax deduction certificate in respect of interest if Mr C asks for one, so he can reclaim the tax on interest from HMRC if appropriate.
+If Options deducts income tax from the interest, it should tell Mr L how much has been taken off.
+Options should give Mr L a tax deduction certificate in respect of interest if Mr L asks for one, so he can reclaim the tax on interest from HMRC if appropriate.

-Pay Mr C £750 for the distress he's suffered
+Pay Mr L £500 for the distress he's suffered

-In addition to the financial loss that Mr C has suffered as a result of the problems with his pension, I think it's fair and reasonable to say that the loss of a significant portion, if not all, of his pension provision has caused Mr C distress.
-He's been struggling financially in recent years and has felt unable to support and provide for his family due to the loss of his defined benefit pension.
+In addition to the financial loss that Mr L has suffered as a result of the problems with his pension, I think it's fair and reasonable to say that the loss of a significant portion, if not all, of his pension provision has caused Mr L distress.
 So, I think that it's fair for Options to compensate him for this as well.